 US confidence falls

-Confidence in the US fell sharply in the quarter, to the lowest level in eight years, hit by the resurgence of trade tensions as tariffs were increased to 25% on a range of Chinese imports.
-Meanwhile, the orders index fell back too, but not so dramatically and is consistent with annualised GDP growth of around 1.5% through the second half of the year.
-US interest rates will almost certainly be cut in coming months and this will help sustain growth
+Confidence in the US fell sharply in the quarter to the lowest level in eight years, hit by the resurgence of trade tensions as tariffs were increased to 25% on a range of Chinese imports.
+Meanwhile, the orders index fell back too, but not so dramatically.
+This is consistent with annualised GDP growth of around 1.5% through the second half of the year.
+US interest rates will almost certainly be cut in coming months and this will help sustain growth.

 Trade wars undermining confidence in China